ilyam3004/FilmWebApi/README.md

 5. Access the application at http://localhost:4200/

-6. Stop and remove containers
+6. To stop the application and remove containers run this:
 ```bash
    docker-compose down
 ```